 - This is the essence of a classic French bergère.

-- Love the unusual back and the nail head trim on this chair!
+- Love the nail head trim on this chair!

 - The pretty striped fabric on this one keeps it interesting.

 - And this chair is so unique with it’s gray color mixed with burlap.

 - This classic French accent chair is a steal!